Estimated reading time: 15 minutes

 You may not like to fill out paperwork, but the documents you will prepare for those acting on your behalf upon your death will be valuable.

-One of the most important things I must stress is that couples need to communicate about everything, whether finance, insurance, liabilities, assets, business, etc.
+One of the most important things I must stress is that couples must communicate about finances, insurance, liabilities, assets, business, etc.

-If you don’t and one of you passes away, you have to search for the information.
+If you don’t and one of you passes away, you must search for the information.

-In the case of my in-laws, we couldn’t even find their WILL.
+In the case of my in-laws, we couldn’t even find their legal Will.

 We had to tear the house apart to find it because my mother-in-law kept garbage bags of documents and mail in closets and drawers.

-Talk about NOT being organized, she was it, and he had no idea about anything related to their finances.
+Talk about not being organized; she was it, and he had no idea about their finances.

 Painting A Picture Of Your Life In A Document